 Household income is also related to opinions about who wants to stay home longer when a new child arrives.
 About two-thirds of those with annual household incomes between \$30,000 and \$74,999 (66%) and those with incomes of \$75,000 or higher (68%) say mothers generally want to take more time off from work than fathers.
-Among those with incomes below \$30,000, however, about the same shares say mothers want to take more time off as say mothers and fathers generally want to take about the same amount of time off from work after the birth or adoption of a new child (49% and 47%, respectively).
+Among those with incomes below \$30,000, however, about the same shares say mothers want to take more time off as say mothers and fathers generally want to take more the same amount of time off from work after the birth or adoption of a new child (49% and 47%, respectively).

-Majorities across party lines say mothers generally want to take more time off from work than fathers, but this is particularly the case among Republicans: 75% of Republicans say this, compared with about six-in-ten Democrats (59%) and independents (61%).
+Majorities across party lines say mothers generally want to take more time off from work than fathers, but this is particularly Most say mothers want to take more time off from work than fathers after birth or adoption the case among Republicans: 75% of Republicans say this, compared with about six-in-ten Democrats (59%) and independents (61%).